martinthomson/i-d-template/doc/REPO.md

 This requires that you sign in with [Circle](https://circleci.com/).

+XXXX-onboarding.circleci.com is no longer a valid name!
+Instead go to????
 First [enable builds for the new repository](https://onboarding.circleci.com/).

 Then, you need to get yourself a [new GitHub application token](https://github.com/settings/tokens/new).
 The application token only